Developer Reference v1

 }

 Cancels a pending order.
-Only works if no payment has been received yet.
-Also accepts GET with query parameters.
+Only works if no payment has been received.
+Supports both POST JSON and GET query parameters.

-api_key string Required Your API key (must own the order)
+Your API key — must own the order.

 {